IBM/dbb/Templates/GitlabCIPipeline/README.md

 * Deployment to the production environment, including tagging the production release state (required to be triggered manually)
 * Cleanup (required to be triggered manually)

 The development team manually requests the pipeline and specifies the *pipelineType* variable as `release`.
-Along with the *release type*, the pipeline will automatically calculate the release tag based on the information in the *baselineReference.cfg* file, tag a release candidate and also the final release that is deployed to production.
+Along with the *release type*, the pipeline will automatically calculate the release tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config) file, tag a release candidate and also the final release that is deployed to production.

 Overview of the release pipeline: